jmseren/JBAS/readme.md

 * `ELSE` - conditionally execute the next line (after an `IF`)

 * `ENDELSE` - End an ELSE block (alias for `ENDIF`)

+* `FOR...NEXT` - Execute a block of statements a specified number of times

 * `CLEAR` - clear the program